 - all organisational, regulatory, institutional and other contractual and legal requirements with regard to both research data and records,

 - the “Code of Conduct – Rules to Ensure Good Scientific Practice” (Regeln zur Sicherung guter wissenschaftlicher Praxis)

-- the “Code of Conduct for cooperating with sponsors and donors”,
+- the “Code of Conduct for third-party gifts”,

 - the “Richtlinie Datenschutz und Informationssicherheit”;